karanghorpade/CMPE207_Project-Achieveing_QoS_with_SDN/README.md

 Type command 'exit' to stop the topology

-Use command 'sudo mn -c' to clear any saved data
+Use command 'sudo mn -c' to clear the previous emulation

 Now in the second terminal window type 'cd pox'